uxinkc/app-kcjourney/README.md

-# KC Journey App
+# UX Journey

-Prototype for an Open Source UX learning system
+Prototype for a Stanford LEAD Project